maustinstar/moa/docs/index.md

 With the advent of more powerful technologies, drug discovery has changed from the chance-based approaches of the past to a more targeted model based on an understanding of the underlying biological mechanism of a disease.
 In this new framework, scientists seek to identify a protein target associated with a disease and develop a molecule that can modulate that protein target.
 To describe the biological activity of a given molecule, scientists assign a label referred to as mechanism-of-action (MoA).

-One approach is to treat a sample of human cells with the drug and then analyze the cellular responses with algorithms that search for similarity to known patterns in large genomic databases, such as libraries of gene expression or cell viability patterns of drugs with known MoAs.
+The current approach is to treat a sample of human cells with the drug and then analyze the cellular responses with algorithms that search for similarity to known patterns in large genomic databases, such as libraries of gene expression or cell viability patterns of drugs with known MoAs.
 However, this method is very costly and time-consuming.

 The dataset in this project combines gene expression and cell viability data.
 The data is based on a new technology that measures simultaneously human cells’ responses to drugs in a pool of 100 different cell types.
 In addition, it has MoA annotations for more than 5,000 drugs in this dataset which will act as the targets.